-For the purposes of these consolidated financial statements, fiscal 2024 is defined as the twelve month year ended March 31, 2024 and fiscal 2023 is defined as the twelve month year ended March 31, 2023.
-As of March 31, 2024 and the related year ending is under the legal entity of an LLC.
-As of March 31, 2023 and the related year ending is under the legal entity of a Partnership.
+For the purposes of these consolidated financial statements, fiscal 2025 is defined as the twelve-month year ended March 31, 2025 and fiscal 2024 is defined as the twelve-month year ended March 31, 2024.

 2. Summary of Significant Accounting Policies